abigailmak/Practice/README.md

 (Number of lines of code executed)/(Total Number of lines of code in an application) * 100

 We can worry about calculating code coverage after you learn to code :)

+The first thing I'm going to be teaching you is how to manipulate a terminal.
+Every computer has a terminal.
+A terminal is a text-based interface that allows users to interact with a computer by entering commands and viewing the results.